vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 **Please note:** Vipps has limited knowledge of Klarna Checkout, and can not help with all the details.

+**Important:** When using Vipps as an external payment method in Klarna Checkout the settlements from Vipps will be separate from the settlements from Klarna.
+This is due to the rules set by the card networks: Vipps is not allowed to pay to Klarna to let Klarna can aggregate the settlements (or the other way around).

 ### What functionality is included in the eCom API, but not the PSP API?